 Read more about Queen Elizabeth II’s accession here

 Elizabeth was proclaimed Queen at 11 am, Feb.
 8, 1952 at the balcony of St. James' Palace.
-Around 150 Lords of the Council, who were representing the Commonwealth and the City of London including the Lord Mayor-- as well as dignitaries from other countries were there to witness the new queen's accession.
+Around 150 Lords of the Council, who were representing the Commonwealth and the City of London including the Lord Mayor-- as well as dignitaries from other countries were there to witness the accession of the new queen.

 Read more about Queen Elizabeth II’s proclamation.